 Walking a glass bridge toward discovery

-Immunologist Anne La Flamme’s research at the Victoria-based Malaghan Institute looks at new treatments for Multiple Sclerosis—from antipsychotics to worms.
+Immunologist Anne La Flamme’s research at the University's Malaghan Institute looks at new treatments for Multiple Sclerosis—from antipsychotics to worms.

 When Victoria University of Wellington immunologist Professor Anne La Flamme says innovative scientific discoveries are usually the result of researchers embracing the unexpected, she could equally be talking about the course of her career.

-Scientists need to be open to change and opportunity, says American-born Professor La Flamme, who is in Victoria’s School of Biological Sciences and heads the multiple sclerosis (MS) programme at the Malaghan Institute of Medical Research on the University’s Kelburn campus.
+Scientists need to be open to change and opportunity, says American-born Professor La Flamme, who is in the University’s School of Biological Sciences and heads the multiple sclerosis (MS) programme at the Malaghan Institute of Medical Research on the University’s Kelburn campus.

 “I always find it funny when someone says, ‘I’m going to do this, this, this.’
 I go, ‘Okay.
 It’s a good plan.’”